 Female employees at UZH are entitled to 16 weeks of paid maternity leave, which may begin no more than two weeks prior to the baby’s due date, as determined by a doctor.

 Up to two weeks before the baby’s birth, a pregnancy-related absence is treated as sick leave.
 The final two weeks of a pregnancy-related absence before the birth are treated as part of maternity leave.
 In such cases, paid leave after the birth is 14 weeks.

-UZH-appointed professors who become fathers are entitled to five working days of paid leave upon the birth of their own child.
+UZH-appointed professors who become fathers are entitled to ten working days of paid leave upon the birth of their own child.
 Paid leave may be taken all at once or on a day-by-day basis within six months of a child’s birth.

-You are also entitled to one month of unpaid leave during your child’s first year.
+They are also entitled to one month of unpaid leave during their child’s first year.
 When arranging the timing and distribution of unpaid leave, operational needs should be taken into consideration where possible.